 - Meconium (fecal matter from the infant) is found in the water.

 Being asked to change your birth plan may be distressing.
-Just keep in mind it’s for the good of you and your baby.
+Keep in mind it’s for the good of you and your baby.
 You may be able to get back in the water if things return to a more stable condition.